UKCloud/documentation/articles/azure/azs-ref-overview.md

       Select-Object -Property Type, Version | Format-Table -AutoSize
     ```

-- Use load balancers to make the best use of IP address quota
+- Use load balancers to make the best use of IP address quota.

-- Azure Stack Hub API may be a couple of releases behind Azure
+- Azure Stack Hub API may be a couple of releases behind Azure API.

-- Single region and single state set (affects availability)
+- Single region and single state set (affects availability).

-- VM sets don't support auto-scale, so consider how to handle load
+- VM sets don't support auto-scale, so consider how to handle load.

-- Check Azure Resource Manager (ARM) templates to see if they're compatible with Azure Stack Hub
+- Check Azure Resource Manager (ARM) templates to see if they're compatible with Azure Stack Hub.

 ### Storage

 Azure Stack Hub storage is all served from the same pool of disks and does not provide "limitless" storage, so you should consider the following:

-- Use blob storage (object storage) to support the application; not for multiple petabytes of data storage
+- Use blob storage (object storage) to support the application; not for multiple petabytes of data storage.

-- Put large volume data on [UKCloud's Cloud Storage](cs-gs.md)
+- Put large volume data on [UKCloud's Cloud Storage](cs-gs.md).

-- Clean up backups to conserve storage
+- Clean up backups to conserve storage.

-- Consider use of temporary storage
+- Consider use of temporary storage.

-- There is a difference in maximum blob storage between Azure and Azure Stack Hub
+- For some blob types, there is a difference in maximum storage between Azure and Azure Stack Hub.

-- No guarantees around IOPs
+- No guarantees around IOPs.

-- Use blob storage for queues to help deliver scalable micro-services
+- Use blob storage for queues to help deliver scalable micro-services.

 ## Accessing UKCloud for Microsoft Azure